UAF-RCS/uaf-rcs-storage-docs/syncing-with-usdarchive.md

 ```

 {% hint style="info" %}
 Note the trailing "/" in the path names.
-This is important.
-For more information, see the rsync man page.
+They are important.
+For more information, see the [rsync man page](https://linux.die.net/man/1/rsync).
 {% endhint %}

 All of these transfers can be automated and executed as a batch job in the chinook transfer queue, or as a cron job on a chinook login node.